Nikolai Yadrintsev: Biography

 Yadrintsev worked to speed up the development of the backward fringe of the Russian empire.
 He hoped to awaken "local patriotism" in various layers of the Siberian population and, first, among the small ethnically Russian Siberian intelligentsia, which would help to improve the governance and enlightenment of Siberia and to lead it to prosperity.
 But as the years passed, the number of Siberian patriots did not increase and Siberia remained in a sad position.
 Yadrintsev was especially depressed by the growth of the Siberian moneyed elite.
 Professing the "People's Will" ideas, he hoped that Siberia would leapfrog over a capitalist stage.

 In 1889, under contract with the Russian Geographical Society, Yadrintsev traveled to Mongolia, where he located the remains of the Early Medieval city Hara - Balgas and the ancient Mongolian capital Karakorum.
 In the Kosho-Tsaidam gorge (valley of the Orkhon river) Yadrintsev found two petroglyphic monuments with runiform writing of the ancient Türks of the 6-8th centuries, later decoded by the Danish scientist W. Tomsen.
 These discoveries brought Yadrintsev world fame, and became one of the greatest scientific sensations of the 19th century.
 In quick succession, already in 1891 was organized a follow-up Orkhon expedition of the Russian Academy of Sciences with participation of Yadrintsev, led by an ethnically German native from Barnaul, a recognized Turkologist academician W. W. Radloff.
 The Orkhon expedition found more monuments of runiform writing with epitaphs of the Türkic khagans and other nobility.
 The results of the expedition were published by Radloff in his "Atlas of Mongolian Antiquities" (1892-1893) and in a special collection of works of the Orkhon expedition (1892).

 In 1891 Yadrintsev published his third monograph, "Siberian Aliens, their Life and Modern Status", supplementing his book "Siberia as a Colony".
 With graphic actual material, the book depicted the distressed state of the Siberian nations, existing in poverty and ignorance, ruthlessly oppressed by tsarism and Russian capitalists.
 At the same time, Yadrintsev highly valued the influence of Russian people on the transition of the Siberian nomads to settled agriculture, and their familiarization with Russian culture.
 The author displayed in his monograph his great humanity as a real friend and defender of the minority peoples of Siberia.
 Simultaneously, Yadrintsev published in Geneva a brochure "Illusion of Greatness and a Misery", ruthlessly criticizing the Russian autocracy.

 In 1891-1892, Yadrintsev left St. Petersburg for Tobolsk province, where he assisted in the organization of assistance to the starving and those stricken by a cholera epidemic, to save the peasants and especially immigrants from Russia.
 In the early 1890s, Yadrintsev traveled to France and America to study migrant problems, with an eye toward assisting Russian migrants in Siberia.
 For practical realization of his plan, in 1894 Yadrintsev traveled to Barnaul, where, in his own words, he instigated a "peasant war" to protect Russian Altay farmers.
 There, on June 7, 1894 Nikolai Yadrintsev died.
+It as presumed he was committed suicide because of an unhappy love affair.